How to build your Twitter strategy

 You can also use Buffer.
 Even though it’s primarily known as a scheduling tool, it can give you detailed statistics on post performance and post times.After setting up your tweets with the posting time and date, Buffer will suggest to you the best time to post on Twitter.
 Then you have to do your part by figuring out when your tweets get the most engagement.

 You now know what to tweet and when to tweet, so you can automate your efforts and plan your content strategy days if not weeks ahead.
-You can choose Hootsuite or Buffer for scheduling, but there are plenty of other social media tools.
+You can choose Hootsuite or Buffer for scheduling, but there are plenty of other social media marketing tools.
 This will savetime so you can focus on other parts of your marketing strategy.

 Pro tip: Remember to tweet the same content more than once because chances are not everyone saw it the first time you tweeted it.
 Sharing your content multiple times on social media can trigger strong reactions, so it’s important to space out your tweets properly.